Dr762/goBase/doc/readme.md

 HostLookup - get ip addresses of host
 PortLookup - get port of service
 Ping - send icmp request to host
+Asn1Marschall - marshalls and unmarshalls value to/from byte array
+JsonMarshall - marshalls and unmarshalls value to/from json Base64Encoder - encodes and decodes a byte array which consists of 8 digigts
 ```